Community Health Talks

 Prescription Joy had a Community Health Talk on Concussions.
 Hosted by Dr. Jose H. Posas III, a well known and established Neurologist in the New Orleans area.
 The talk included the science of concussions, warning signs, treatment and other relevant information pertaining to this all-too-common, and very misunderstood injury.

 Dr. Jose Posas is a graduate of the medical school at Louisiana State University Health Sciences Center in New Orleans.
 He did his residency training at University of Miami in Neurology where he was a Chief Resident in his final year.
 He was the inaugural Sports Neurology fellow at Kerlan Jobe Orthopedic Clinic in Los Angeles, California.
 He has been practicing Sports Neurology focusing on concussions and post-traumatic headaches, at Ochsner Baptist in Louisiana since 2014.
-He is engaged at the national level with the American Academy of Neurology in the Healthcare Disparity Task Force for 2018.
-Additionally, he is a graduate of the Diversity Leadership Program with the American Academy of Neurology in 2017.
-He is passionate about reducing unconscious bias towards women and racially and ethnically diverse patient populations and healthcare providers.
+He is engaged at the national level with the American Academy of Neurology having graduated the Diversity Leadership Program in 2017, been part of the Healthcare Diversity Task Force in 2018, and now appointed to the Joint Coordinating Council on Equity, Diversity, Inclusion and Disparities in 2019.
+He is passionate about reducing implicit bias towards women, racially and ethnically diverse patient populations and healthcare providers, leveraging technology, education and population based metrics.

 Concussion resources from the American Academy of Neurology (AAN):